abilian/nua/doc/src/dev/nua-config.md

 #### `[metadata]`

 - **Mandatory**
 - Contains the information that describes the application.
-Metadata is used as a basis for naming images, volumes and resources.
+Metadata is used as a basis for naming images, volumes and providers.

 #### `[build]`